katcipis/sophia/notes/articles/understanding-real-world-conc-bugs-go.md

 # To be concurrent or to not be concurrent

-My personal experience with concurrency in general is: if you can avoid it do it.
+My personal experience with concurrency in general (so far at least) is to avoid it if I can.
+This may seem sad, but only because we as engineers usually like complex things, taming concurrency is more exciting than simple sequential code, but one of the most remarkable points of the article to me is that it corroborates my life experience that concurrency is hard, even in Go, even with channels, and sometimes specially with channels.
+They don't go as far as saying to avoid concurrency, but I do, in a lot of cases it is unavoidable, like in an HTTP server accepting concurrent requests, but you can avoid creating 10 extra goroutines for each of these concurrent requests just because you can and it is "easy".

-CSP (communicating sequential process) is a good model and provides good tools, they may make it easier to understand concurrent algorithms, at least for me and when compared to things like async programming or shared memory with locks, but easier is not the same as easy, sequential is still easier than concurrent.
+CSP (communicating sequential process) is a good model and provides good tools, these tools may make it easier to understand concurrent algorithms, but easier is not the same as easy, sequential is still easier than concurrent.
 You could argue that perhaps CSP is not good enough, or perhaps our brains are not good enough, most likely both are true,